saltstack-formulas/logstash_forwarder-formula/README.rst

 * The RedHat service init file is currently broken, see <https://github.com/elasticsearch/logstash-forwarder/pull/196>
 * By default, init files for both distro families enables 'log-to-syslog' when invoking logstash-forwarder, which can pollute your syslog with unnecessary noise.
-By default this feature will remain on, but it can be turned off by setting logstash_forwarder:log_to_syslog to false in your pillar data.
+By default this feature will remain on, but we enable also the 'quiet' option so the configuration is ready for production use.
+Both options can be turned off by setting logstash_forwarder:log_to_syslog or logstash_forwarder:quiet to false in your pillar data.

 Usage
 =====